Field-programmable object array: Motivation and history

 The device was intended to bridge the gap between field-programmable gate arrays (FPGAs) and application-specific integrated circuits (ASICs).
 The design goal was to combine the programmability of FPGAs and the performance of ASICs.
 FPGAs, although programmable, lack performance; they may only be clocked to few hundreds of megahertz and most FPGAs operated below 100 MHz.
 FPGAs did not offer deterministic timing and the maximum operating frequency depends on the design.
 ASICs offered good performance, but they could not be modified and they were very costly.
 The FPOA had a programmable architecture, deterministic timing, and gigahertz performance.
 The FPOA was designed by Douglas Pihl who had this idea when working on a DARPA funded project.
 He founded MathStar in 1997 to manufacture FPOAs and the idea was patented in 2004.
-The first FPOA prototypes were made in 2005 and first batch of FPOA chips were fabricated in 2006.
+The first FPOA prototypes were made in 2005 and first batch of FPOA chips was fabricated in 2006.

 Architecture

 Simplified illustration of FPOA architecture.
 The area between the rectangles forms peripheral circuitry and the oval around the object interface it to the rest of FPOA.

 FPOAs have a core grid of silicon objects or core objects.
 These objects are connected through a synchronous interconnect.
-Each core object also has a supporting structures for clock synchronization, BIST and the like.
+Each core object also has supporting structures for clock synchronization, BIST and the like.
 The core is surrounded by peripheral circuitry that contains memory and I/O. An interface circuitry connects the objects to rest of FPOA.
 Exact number of each type of object and its arrangement are specific to a given family.
 There are two types of communication: nearest member and "party-line".
 Nearest member is used to connect a core to nearest core object and party line is used to connect remote objects.
 There are 8 nearest neighbor interconnects per object and offers transmission speed on one object hop per clock cycle.
 There are 10 party line interconnect per object that offers transmission speed of four object hops per clock cycle.